mattldawson/dts/docs/integration/index.md

 what the DTS needs to navigate your organization's database.

-1. **Every file (resource) in the database has a unique identifier.** The identifier can be any string, as long as that string refers to exactly one file.
+1. **Every file (resource) in the database has a unique identifier.** The identifier can be any string (including a sequence of digits), as long as that string refers to exactly one file.
 The DTS prepends an abbreviation for your organization or database to the string to create its own namespaced unique identifier.
 For example, JGI's Data Portal (JDP) has a file with the identifier `615a383dcc4ff44f36ca5ba2`, and the DTS refers to this file as `JDP:615a383dcc4ff44f36ca5ba2`.
-2. **Your database can provide information about a file (resource) given its unique identifier.** Specifically, the database provides an **resources endpoint** that accepts an HTTP request with a list of file IDs, and provides a response containing essential informatіon (the file's location, its type and other important metadata) for each of the corresponding files.
+2. **Your database can provide information about a file (resource) given its unique identifier.** Specifically, the database provides a **resources endpoint** that accepts an HTTP request with a list of file IDs, and provides a response containing essential informatіon (the file's location, its type and other important metadata) for each of the corresponding files.